awsdocs/amazon-s3-developer-guide/doc_source/s3-incident-response.md

 Using Amazon CloudWatch alarms, you watch a single metric over a time period that you specify\.
 If the metric exceeds a given threshold, a notification is sent to an Amazon SNS topic or AWS Auto Scaling policy\.
 CloudWatch alarms do not invoke actions because they are in a particular state\.
 Rather the state must have changed and been maintained for a specified number of periods\.
 For more information, see [Monitoring Metrics with Amazon CloudWatch](cloudwatch-monitoring.md)\.

 **AWS CloudTrail Logs**
 CloudTrail provides a record of actions taken by a user, role, or an AWS service in Amazon S3\.
 Using the information collected by CloudTrail, you can determine the request that was made to Amazon S3, the IP address from which the request was made, who made the request, when it was made, and additional details\.
-For more information, see [Logging Amazon S3 API Calls by Using AWS CloudTrail](cloudtrail-logging.md)\.
+For more information, see [Logging Amazon S3 API Calls Using AWS CloudTrail](cloudtrail-logging.md)\.

 **Amazon S3 Access Logs**
 Server access logs provide detailed records about requests that are made to a bucket\.
 Server access logs are useful for many applications\.
 For example, access log information can be useful in security and access audits\.
 For more information, see [Amazon S3 Server Access Logging](ServerLogs.md)\.